chibiboba/JS-120/JS 129/Specifics Study Guide.md

 ##### Object Factories

 - **Object factories** (factory functions): are functions that create and return objects of a particular type.
-  - Object factories, or factory functions (also called the *Factory Object Creation Pattern*), provide a simple way to create related objects based on a predefined template.
+  - Object factories, or factory functions (also called the *Factory Object Creation Pattern*), provide a simple way to automate the creation related objects based on a predefined template.
   - **Type** means an object with a particular set of methods and properties.
 The methods remain the same across the objects, while the property values can be customized by providing them arguments.
   - Each invocation of the factory function specifies the differences between the objects with arguments.